Image of Mycroft Holmes

 Real Names/Alt Names Mycroft Holmes

-Characteristics Hero, Literary Characters, Realism and Victorian Age, British
+Characteristics Hero, Realism and Victorian Age, Public Domain

 Creators/Key Contributors Sir Arthur Conan Doyle